Tips to minimize your taxes in retirement: Retirement tax planning FAQs

 Your advisor can help you balance your financial priorities with tax implications by helping you create a plan that meets both your personal and financial goals.
 Because your Ameriprise financial advisor understands your finances, he or she may also be able to recommend a tax professional for you.
 Working together, your Ameriprise financial advisor and your tax professional can help structure your investments and retirement distributions for tax efficiency.

 Ameriprise Financial, Inc. and its affiliates do not offer tax or legal advice.
 Consumers should consult with their tax advisor or attorney regarding their specific situation.

 There are risks associated with fixed income investments, including credit risk, market risk, interest rate risk and prepayment and extension risk.
 In general, bond prices fall when interest rates rise and vice versa.
 This effect is more pronounced for longer-term securities.

 Withdrawals from traditional IRAs, 401(k) accounts, and other pre-tax investments prior to age 59½ are generally subject to a 10% IRS penalty on taxable earnings, though exceptions may apply.

-Investment products are not federally or FDIC-insured, are not deposits or obligations of, or guaranteed by an financial institution, and involve investment risks including possible loss of principal and fluctuation in value.
+Investment products are not insured by the FDIC, NCUA or any federal agency, are not deposits or obligations of, or guaranteed by any financial institution, and involve investment risks including possible loss of principal and fluctuation in value.